pohlm01/master-thesis/2_preliminaries.typ

 If an @ocsp responder is down, the relying party either cannot connect to the server or has to ignore the failure.
 Browsers opted for the second option in favor of service availability.
-This, however, limits the benefit of recent information, as an attacker can block access to this. @ocsp_soft_fail Furthermore, @ocsp is not very privacy-friendly, as #glspl("ca") are able to build profiles of users based on which certificates they query.
+This, however, limits the benefit of recent information, as an attacker can block access to this. @ocsp_soft_fail Furthermore, @ocsp is not very privacy-friendly, as #glspl("ca") can build profiles of users based on which certificates they query.

 @ocsp stapling mitigates these issues.
 Instead of the user querying the @ocsp responder, the server regularly does so and embeds the response in the certificate message of the @tls handshake. @rfc_ocsp_stapling[Section 8] @rfc_tls13[Section 4.4.2]
 This reduces the load on the @ca, eliminates the need for an additional round trip, fixes the privacy issues, and helps with service availability, as the @ocsp responses are cached by the website server for a limited time.

-Therefore, we have a system to revoke certificates that we know exists.
+Therefore, we have a system to revoke certificates that we know exist.
 The following section explains why knowing all certificates is not self-evident and how to ensure it anyway.

 === Certificate Transparency